sbdobrescu/SmartThings/README.md

 Honeywell Thermostat Director

-Based on Tim Slagle's Thermostat Mode Director, this app adds new functionality to better control comfort level of your home
+Based on Tim Slagle's Thermostat Mode Director, this app adds new functionality to better control the comfort level of your home

 Added features:
 - set prefered temperatures for each thermostat mode